Retail Tax on Heavy Trucks, Trailers, and Tractors

 Generally, the following kinds of vehicles are not considered highway vehicles for purposes of the retail tax.

 Specially designed mobile machinery for nontransportation functions.
-A self-propelled vehicle is not a highway vehicle if all the following apply.
+A self-propelled vehicle isn't a highway vehicle if all the following apply.

 The chassis has permanently mounted to it machinery or equipment used to perform certain operations (construction, manufacturing,